transitland/transitland-atlas-vscode-extension/README.md

 Commands (access from the command palette):

-- a
+- `Create new DMFR file`
+- `Apply opinionated format to current DMFR file`

-Snippets (while editing a DMFR file):
+Snippets (while editing a JSON file):

+- `DMFR file`: Create the base structure for a new Transitland Atlas DMFR file

 ## Development